kentucky

 Rough Customers band shirt design on display at their merch table.

-The new shirt debuting on the band’s merch table.
+The shirt makes its debut at the band’s merch table.

 Finally, I substituted the aforementioned trumpets in place of the original’s stars.
 The end result?
 The Rough Customers‘ fans loved donning the bright green, red, and white shirts while skanking at the band’s shows.